chmduquesne/resume.chmd.fr/resume.md

 ----

-> **Senior Data Scientist**
+> **Principal Data Engineer**
 > \
 > \
-> Software Engineer who specialized in Operations Research, then Data
+> Software Engineer specialized in Operations Research and Data Science.
-> Science.
-In love with data driven decision making.
-French, living in
+> In love with data driven decision making.
+French, living in Munich.
-> Munich.

 ----